The walking track to Helgafell – The twin volcano

 The former red house at the foot of Helgafell.

 To get to the foot of Helgafell, walk up to Heiðarvegur, the main road leading south from the harbour.
-Pass by the only two sets of traffic lights on the island, and after about 15 minutes you reach an intersection with a signpost to Helgafell on the left.
-The track starts behind the red house with the same name.
+Pass by two of the only three sets of traffic lights on the island, and after about 15 minutes you reach an intersection.
+The Helgafell signpost at this intersection points to the house with the same name.

 Helgafell house

 View to the famous Eldfell.
-Sometimes it looks a little like an ant-heap, with lots of people circling around its tracks and crater at the same time…
+Sometimes it looks a bit like an ant heap, with lots of people circling around its tracks and crater at the same time…

-Before you take on the rocky upper slope, you can turn left into a grassy field for some fine views of Eldfell and the nearby islands of Elliðaey and Bjarnarey.
-The ominous Eyjafjallajökull is looming in the background on the mainland.
+Follow the grassy path towards the north side of Helgafell until you see a steep and rough path going up.
+Before you take on the rocky upper slope, you can turn left into a grassy field for some beautiful views of Eldfell and the nearby islands of Elliðaey and Bjarnarey.
+The ominous Eyjafjallajökull volcano is looming in the background on the mainland.

 It gets a bit grittier on the upper part of Helgafell.
 In the meantime, arctic flowers are taking hold and blooming in spite of adversity on the gravel slopes.